-4. Thus the conducting polymers can be used as electro chromic materials i.e., the materials that change colour reversibility during the electrochemical processes of charge and discharge.

-- 5. In wiring in aircrafts and aerospace components. - 6.
-In telecommunication systems. - 7.
-In electromagnetic screening materials. - 8.
-In electronic devices such as transistors and diodes. - 9.
-IN solar cells, drug delivery system for human body etc., In photovoltaic devices.
+- 4. Products so can be useful for electro chromic displays and optical filters. - 5.
+Thus the conducting polymers can be used as electro chromic materials i.e., the materials that change colour reversibility during the electrochemical processes of charge and discharge. - 6.
+In wiring in aircrafts and aerospace components. - 7.
+In telecommunication systems. - 8.
+In electromagnetic screening materials. - 9.
+In electronic devices such as transistors and diodes. - 10.
+IN solar cells, drug delivery system for human body etc., In photovoltaic